Neferkare Iymeru: Family

 Neferkare Iymeru was the son of Iymeru and Satamun.
 His father Iymeru held the titles Royal Sealer and Director of the Broad Court/Hall.
 His mother Satamun held the title King's Sister.
 Note that his mother did not hold the titles King's Mother or King's Daughter, and her title King's Sister implies that her non-royal brother became king.
 While the statue is dedicated by Sobekhotep IV, Satamun can have been a sister to a predecessor.

+Attestations

+Iymeru Neferkare is known by several attestations.
+Heidelberg 274 links him to Sobekhotep IV, while Louvre A 125 indirectly refers to a monument built for Sobekhotep.

+Statue, Heidelberg 274

+At Karnak, a statue of a man seated on the ground marked with the name of Sobekhotep IV (royal name), belonging to Iymeru and also mentioning his father, Iymeru.

+Statue, Louvre A 125

+A statue/statuette, sandstone, H: 148 cm.

+Inscribed Garment A.1: The head of the city, vizier, head of the six courts, Iimeru-Neferkare. {jm,jr'-n',t TA,tj jm,jr'-Hw,t-wr,t-6 [A.2] jj-mr(w)-nfr-kA-ra}.